AdobeDocs/commerce-frontend-core/src/pages/ui-components/index.md

 UI components work well together: they communicate with each other via the [uiRegistry service](concepts/registry.md#debug_registry) that tracks their asynchronous initialization.
 Therefore, if we need to extend something that has already been implemented as a hierarchy of UI components or add a new feature that should interact with other UI components, it's easier and more effective to use a UI component.

-## What is a UI component?

-UI component is a combination of:
+A UI component is a combination of:

 1. **XML declaration** that specifies the component's configuration settings and inner structure.